-Make sure that your marital settlement agreement or judgment, or a separate agreement, addresses how you’ll deal with any tax liability or refunds.
-If a refund will be paid by check, make sure that the check is paid to both of you jointly or that you have a written agreement that the recipient will pay the other person for any share the other spouse is entitled to.
-If the refund will be made by direct deposit, have it routed to a joint account or prepare a written agreement.
+If the IRS issues an electronic refund (direct deposit) ask the IRS to route the refund to a joint account or prepare a written agreement.
 You don't have to share tax liability or refunds equally.
 You can do whatever is fair and consistent with your overall property division, but whatever you do, have a clear written agreement.
 One common approach for dealing with taxes owed is to prorate tax liability using a ratio based on each spouse's income.

-If you are going to file taxes jointly and one spouse is responsible for preparing the returns, you should consider entering a stipulation (agreement) regarding tax indemnification.
-An indemnification agreement says that one spouse will be liable for any amounts due on previously filed joint returns, and protects the spouse who didn't prepare the return.
+If you will file taxes jointly and one spouse is responsible for preparing the returns, you should consider entering a stipulation (agreement) regarding tax indemnification.
+An indemnification agreement says that one spouse will be liable for any amounts due on previously filed joint returns and protects the spouse who didn't prepare the return.
 However, if you have doubts about your spouse's ability to prepare accurate tax returns, you're better off filing separately.

 If you're legally married at the end of the tax year, you can file jointly, but the IRS doesn't limit you to the joint return.
 You can file either "Married filing separately" or "Head of household" depending on your circumstances.
 Filing as head of household allows you to claim the standard deduction even if your spouse itemizes deductions and allows you to claim additional credits such as the dependent care credit and earned income credit.
 The IRS may also tax you at a lower rate.